mageec/beebs/README.md

 a remote target controlled by GDB.
 It should be modified as required for other platforms.

+## Versions of the tests

+Different versions of the tests carry tags, to allow groups to agree on a precise version used.

+release-0.1: The version used in "Identifying Compiler Options to Minimise Energy Consumption for Embedded Platforms" by James Pallister, Simon Hollis and Jeremy Bennett (see http://arxiv.org/abs/1303.6485 for a pre-print).

 ## Origin of the tests

 All of these benchmarks are derived from other benchmark suites: